-The Health Insurance Portability and Accountability Act (HIPAA) was created primarily to modernize the flow of healthcare information, stipulate how Personally Identifiable Information maintained by the healthcare and healthcare insurance industries should be protected from fraud and theft, and address limitations on healthcare insurance coverage – such as portability and the coverage of individuals with pre-existing conditions.
+The Health Insurance Portability and Accountability Act (HIPAA) was created primarily to modernize the flow of healthcare information, stipulate how Personally Identifiable Information maintained by the healthcare and healthcare insurance industries should be protected from fraud and theft, and to address limitations on healthcare insurance coverage – such as portability and the coverage of individuals with pre-existing conditions.

 Although responsible for widespread changes in the healthcare and healthcare insurance industries, the changes did not occur overnight.
-When the Act was passed in 1996, it only required the Secretary of Health and Human Services (HSS) to propose standards that would protect individual health information.
+When the Act was passed in 1996, it only required the Secretary of Health and Human Services (HSS) to propose standards that would protect individually identifiable health information.
 The first set of proposed “Code Set” standards was not published until 1999, and the first proposals for the Privacy Rule only emerged in 2000.

-The current HIPAA legislation has evolved significantly since its earliest incarnation.
+HIPAA legislation has evolved significantly since its earliest incarnation.
 Not only has the language of the Act been modified to address advances in technology, but the scope of the Act has been extended to cover Business Associates – third party service providers that perform a function on behalf of a HIPAA-Covered Entity that involves the use or disclosure of Protected Health Information (PHI).

 Much of the original language of HIPAA has remained unaltered because, despite the changing technological landscape, it was written to cover a great number of diverse scenarios.
-Therefore, whether a Covered Entity is a medical center maintaining patient records or an insurance company transferring the healthcare rights of an individual who is changing jobs, the purpose of HIPAA remains the same as it did on 1996.
+Therefore, whether a Covered Entity is a medical center maintaining patient records or an insurance company transferring the healthcare rights of an individual who is changing jobs, the purpose of HIPAA remains the same as it did in 1996.

 |Names or part of names||Any other unique identifying characteristic|

 |Geographical identifiers||Dates directly related to a person|

 |Vehicle license plate details||Device identifiers and serial numbers|